 However, Mrs Potter has moved on to a new post in a secondary setting, and we are just in the process of recruiting a new Pastoral Support Level Three Teaching Assistant, whose post will incorporate this role.

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

 We are lucky enough to have a qualified Emotional Literacy Support Assistant at Driffield Junior School.
 Mrs Potter has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but occasionally, some group work is more appropriate, especially in the areas of social and friendship skills.

 Sessions are fun!
 A range of activities are used such as: games, role-play, arts or crafts.

 How does ELSA work?

-Children are usually referred for ELSA support by their class teacher, SENCO (Mrs Foxton), our Child & Family Support and Designated Safeguarding Lead (Mrs Tate) or outside agencies working with families in the community.
+Children are usually referred for ELSA support by their class teacher, SENCO (Mrs Holgate), our Child & Family Support and Designated Safeguarding Lead (Mrs Tate) or outside agencies working with families in the community.
 Each half term, a meeting is held with the DSL and the SENCO to discuss the referral forms and to identify and prioritise which children require a weekly program for the next 6-8 weeks.
 With program aims in mind, Mrs Potter then plans support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.